 - The program will provide quality education to a diverse group of students enabling them to successfully pass the NCLEX-RN examination and obtain entry level employment as Registered Nurses.

 - The master curriculum plan supports matriculation through the nursing program.

 - Clinical decision making, effective communication skills and independent learning will be integrated into the curriculum reflecting evidence based practice.

-- The graduates will pass the NCLEX-RN on the first writing of the examination as verified by licensure reports from the NCLEX-RN Examination Board at or above the national mean.
+- Ninety percent (90%) of graduates will pass the NCLEX-RN on the first writing of the examination as verified by annual licensure reports from the NCLEX-RN Examination Board.

-- Ninety percent of eligible graduates will be employed in entry level healthcare settings six months after graduation.
+- Eighty percent (80%) of eligible graduates will be employed in entry level healthcare settings six months after graduation.